mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 ### Ubuntu or Debian

-You can upgrade Grafana by following the same procedure as when you installed it.
+You can upgrade Mosaicoo by following the same procedure as when you installed it.

 #### Upgrade Debian package

-If you installed Grafana by downloading a Debian package (`.deb`), then you can execute the same `dpkg -i` command but with the new package.
-It will upgrade your Grafana installation.
+If you installed Mosaicoo by downloading a Debian package (`.deb`), then you can execute the same `dpkg -i` command but with the new package.
+It will upgrade your Mosaicoo installation.

 Go to the [download page](https://grafana.com/grafana/download?platform=linux) for the latest download links.